Could IQF Food Be a Viable Solution for a Sustainable Future?

 Equipment manufacturers, however, can bring their own share to the table.
 A well-known leader in engineering and manufacturing of Individual Quick Freezing (IQF) technology - OctoFrost company - believes that innovative IQF technology can be used to tackle food waste issue on many different levels.

-First things first, what is IQF?
+First things first, what is IQF technology?

-IQF stands for Individually Quick Freezing and it is achieved by using very cold and powerful streams of air to separate each piece of product (as opposed to old school block freezing) in the freezing tunnel and so get perfectly separated frozen food products even with sticky and difficult foods such as diced fruits, berries or even shredded cheese, minced or marinated meats.
+IQF stands for Individually Quick Freezing and it is achieved by using very cold and powerful streams of air to separate each piece of product (as opposed to old school block freezing) in the freezing tunnel and so get perfectly separated IQF food even with sticky and difficult foods such as diced fruits, berries or even shredded cheese, minced or marinated meats.
 The possibilities are vast in terms of products which can be IQF frozen and most of fruits and vegetables you will find in the frozen aisle of your supermarket, are IQF frozen.

-When it comes to advantages of IQF products, convenience is probably on the top for the end-consumer who can now defrost the exact needed amount and store the rest in their freezer (without the need of thawing the whole pack).
+When it comes to advantages of IQF food products, convenience is probably on the top for the end-consumer who can now defrost the exact needed amount and store the rest in their freezer (without the need of thawing the whole pack).